tlhackque/BlockCountries/README.md

  Some ideas came from http://www.cyberciti.biz/faq/block-entier-country-using-iptables/.

  This version of the script merges all the IP address blocks; this saves over 1,000 rules for the default banned address list.
-It\'s also somewhat faster than a shell script, and contains a more complete and polished user and system interface.
+It's also somewhat faster than a shell script, and contains a more complete and polished user and system interface.
 It is not a complete superset; at this time it does not implement file archiving (better left to your backup solution) nor does it implement interface selection (better done